 With context covered, let's get started!
 We recommend reading this post side-by-side with the Mobile Object Detection Colab Notebook.

 If you lack a dataset, you can still follow along!
 Roboflow offers over a dozen public object detection datasets free to use anytime, anywhere.
 In this tutorial we will use the public Blood Cell Count and Detection (BCCD) dataset.

 If you already have a labeled dataset, continue along!
 If your data is unlabeled, you will need to label it first.
 Otherwise, the computer will have no idea what's correct while learning.
-See this guide on how to label images in CVAT, VoTT, LabelImg, or LabelMe.
+See this guide on how to label images in CVAT, VoTT, LabelImg, LabelMe, or in Roboflow Annotate.

 If you haven’t yet, sign up for a free account with Roboflow.
 Then upload your dataset.

 After selecting these options, click